Webcentral: Beginnings

 In April 1999, Melbourne IT was selected by ICANN to be one of the first five registrars to register .com, .net and .org names in competition with the incumbent Network Solutions.
 Entry into the international domain name market from July 1999 greatly increased the company's revenues and market value, and caused the University to prepare the company for an initial public offering.
 On 14 December 1999, Melbourne IT was floated on the ASX, near the height of the dot-com bubble.

 It benefited from a cover story by finance journalist Ivor Rees in a weekend edition of the Australian Financial Review in November 1999, describing it presciently as the ‘Hottest Float of the Year.
 Interest in the shares was particularly strong because it was the only Australian tech stock floating that year with a track record of actual profitability.
 Demands for a prospectus were so high that complaints were aired in the media by members of the public unable to obtain one.
-The chief beneficiaries of the float were the clients of the underwriters, JB Were and CommSec, some of whom made massive stag profits when the stock peaked at $8.20 on the day of its float, compared with the IPO price of $2.20.
+The chief beneficiaries of the float were the clients of the underwriters, JBWere and CommSec, some of whom made massive stag profits when the stock peaked at $8.20 on the day of its float, compared with the IPO price of $2.20.
 In 2000 the Victorian Auditor-General held an investigation into whether the stock was undervalued by the underwriters when listed, but concluded that the float had been carried out properly.